poolsoft/simple-directory/readme.txt

 8. Use HTML in the category descriptions and add an image to the category archive pages.

 == FAQ ==
 Got questions?
-See the [documentation](http://contexta.ca/simple-directory-documentation/ "Simple Directory Documentation").
+See the [documentation](http://lautman.ca/simple-directory/simple-directory-documentation/ "Simple Directory Documentation").

 == Changelog ==
+= 1.2.1 =
+Minor admin fixes.
 = 1.2 =
 Major bug fix!
 Template load error resolved.
 Update immediately.
 = 1.1 =